MystenLabs/sui/crates/telemetry-subscribers/README.md

 span performance in production apps.

 Enabling this layer can only be done programmatically, by passing in a Prometheus registry to `TelemetryConfig`.

-### Span levels vs log levels

-What spans are included for Jaeger output, automatic span latencies, etc.?
-These are controlled by the `span_level` config attribute, or the `TS_SPAN_LEVEL` environment variable.
-Note that this is separate from `RUST_LOG`, so that you can separately control the logging verbosity from the level of spans that are to be recorded and traced.

 ### Live async inspection / Tokio Console